FOCUS-FedEx missteps fuel contractor's crusade as pandemic delivery boom fades

 Not a rosy picturehttps://tmsnrt.rs/3K3XnJh

-(Reporting by Lisa Baertlein in Las Vegas, Editing by Ben Klayman and Matthew Lewis)
+(Reporting by Lisa Baertlein in Las Vegas, Editing by Ben Klayman, Matthew Lewis and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.